How to Use the Command 'lftp' (with Examples)

 Explanation:

-Upon successful connection, you will receive a confirmation message stating that you are connected to the FTP server.
+Upon successful connection, you would typically see a prompt indicating that you’re connected to the FTP server, ready to execute more commands.

 Code: